Matmul (Multi Core)

 Conclusion

 Those are all the major changes that we made in order to upgrade our single core matmul example into one that will use as many cores as possible.
-To see a more complicated example using data reuse among these cores, please refer to please refer to the Matmul multi-core data reuse example.
+To see a more complicated example using data reuse among these cores, please refer to the Matmul multi-core data reuse example.